chrisammon3000/los-angeles-permits/README.md

-# Los Angeles Construction Permits Exploratory Data Analysis
+# Building Permits in Los Angeles
 This project looks at a dataset provided by the City of Los Angeles containing data on building permits.
 Data can be accessed here: [Building and Safety Permit Information](https://data.lacity.org/A-Prosperous-City/Building-and-Safety-Permit-Information/yv23-pmwf).

 #### -- Project Status: [Active]